sap-tutorials/Tutorials/tutorials/hana-cloud-dl-clients-jdbc/hana-cloud-dl-clients-jdbc.md

 1. The following commands create a folder named `java`, enter the newly created directory, create a file named `JavaQuery.java`, and open the file in notepad.

+    >The HOMEPATH environment variable should resolve to your user in your users folder such as c:\users\dan.
+Its value can be seen on Microsoft Windows by entering echo %HOMEPATH% into a shell.

     ```Shell (Microsoft Windows)
     mkdir %HOMEPATH%\DataLakeClientsTutorial\java
     cd %HOMEPATH%\DataLakeClientsTutorial\java